-Internet company and workers reach tentative contract deal, averting strike
+Internet company, unions reach tentative contract deal, averting strike

+He believes the company has turned the corner in labor relations.
+Many workers were frustrated with North Carolina-based FairPoint.

+“Since our acquisition of FairPoint a year ago, we have seen a notable improvement in the relationship between the unions and the company, and this agreement reflects that progress,” Udell said in a statement.

-PORTLAND, Maine — Consolidated Communications and unions representing about 1,000 workers in Maine, New Hampshire and Vermont reached tentative agreements on new contracts late Saturday, averting a potential strike.
+Communications and unions representing about 1,000 workers in Maine, New Hampshire and Vermont reached tentative agreements on new contracts late Saturday, averting a potential strike.

 The International Brotherhood of Electrical Workers and Communications Workers of America authorized a strike but the labor agreement came before the old contract expired at midnight Saturday.